Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Exponentially accurate Hamiltonian embeddings of time-semidiscretizations

 as $m \to \infty$.
-The order constants depend only on the bounds afforded by \textup{(B1)}, \eqref{e.Rk}, on the coefficients of the method, and on $\delta$. \end{lemma}
+The order constants depend only on the bounds afforded by \textup{(B1)}, \eqref{e.Rk}, \eqref{e.RKShA}, on the coefficients of the method, and on $\delta$. \end{lemma}

-\begin{remark} If $N>K+1$, the statement as proved in \cite{OliverWulffGalerkin} actually holds true with $K+1$ in place of $K$.
-It is easier, however, to proceed with the slightly weaker version stated here. \end{remark}

-We note that Lemma~\ref{l.projection-error-scale} above already provided us with an exponential estimate on $\Psi^h - \Psi^h_m$ for Gevrey regular data, whereas Lemma~\ref{l.projection-error-scale} here also asserts bounds on derivatives with respect to $h$; the proof is correspondingly more complicated even in spaces of finite order and can be found in \cite{OliverWulffGalerkin}.
+We note that Lemma~\ref{l.projection-error} above already provided us with an exponential estimate on $\Psi^h - \Psi^h_m$ for Gevrey regular data, whereas Lemma~\ref{l.projection-error-scale} here also asserts bounds on derivatives with respect to $h$ and $U$; the proof is correspondingly more complicated even in spaces of finite order of smoothness and can be found in \cite{OliverWulffGalerkin}.

-To proceed, we observe that Lemma~\ref{l.projection-error-scale} holds with $K$ in the statement of the lemma replaced by any $\kappa$ between $S$ and $K$ with $K$ as defined in condition (B1).
+To proceed, we observe that Lemma~\ref{l.projection-error-scale} holds with $K+1$ in the statement of the lemma replaced by any $\kappa$ between $S+1$ and $K+1$, with $K$ as defined in condition (B1).
+Note that in the definition of the norm \eqref{e.NK-norm}, we must correspondingly read $\kX$ and $\kU$ as $\kY_\kappa$ and $\kU_\kappa$, respectively.
 Then, specializing to the particular value $k=\kappa-S$ in the definition of the norm appearing in \eqref{e.psi-m-s-unif}, we obtain